IMPORTANT COVID-19 Coronavirus Updates Regarding Visitor Restrictions

-In the case of adoption or surrogacy, one person (18 and older) may be present as a support person for the laboring patient and one person (18 and older) may be present for the baby.
+In the case of adoption or surrogacy, one person (18 and older) may be present as a support person for the laboring patient and both adoptive/surrogate parents (18 and older) may be present for the baby.
 Adoptive/surrogate parents may be invited to come in near the end of the labor process, right before delivery.

 The visitation list for infants in the Good Samaritan Hospital NICU and Bethesda North Special Care Nursery (SCN) will be limited to Mom and the holder of the second ID bracelet.
 They can come at the same time.
 Any time an approved visitor enters the hospital, they will need to bring their ID bracelet with them to help identify that they are an approved visitor.
 Visitors will then need to undergo screening, which will include both a risk questionnaire and temperature check, prior to being permitted to enter the NICU or SCN.
 No one under 18 will be allowed in the unit.

 For the allowed exceptions, these rules apply:

 - No visitors who have recently traveled outside the country are allowed in the building.